pentaho/pentaho-kettle/README.txt

 That seems redundant.

      Yes but we are building modules now.
-Since your ivy cache should already have the dependencies the resolve should be quick.
+If your Ivy cache already contains the dependencies, the resolve should be fairly quick.

 I ran Spoon from the project's dist folder.
 Why can't I see my changes I just compiled?

      You need to do a an "ant dist" at the project level.
-In the scenario of adding a new property to a step we do not need to resolve dependencies so the dist_nodeps target is even quicker:
+In the scenario of adding a new property to a step we do not need to resolve dependencies so the dist-nodeps target is even quicker:

          Here is an example of compiling engine source and then "disting" the project: